yannickmayannick/circuitpython/docs/environment.rst

 The entered scaling factor only affects the terminalio console and has no impact on the UART, Web Workflow, BLE Workflow, etc consoles.

-This feature is not enabled on some CircuitPython board with limited Flash, currently this includes some of the Atmel_samd boards based on the M0 microprocessor.
+This feature is not enabled on boards that the CIRCUITPY_OS_GETENV (os CIRCUIPTY_FULL_BUILD) flag has been set to 0.
+Currently this is primarily boards with limited flash including some of the Atmel_samd boards based on the SAMD21/M0 microprocessor.

 `boards that the terminalio core module is available on <https://docs.circuitpython.org/en/latest/shared-bindings/terminalio/>`_